Tonneau: Tonneau cover

 Historically, tonneau cover referred to a flexible temporary cover (typically made out of leather or canvas) for an open area of a vehicle.

 In current automotive terminology it typically refers to a hard or soft cover that spans the back of a pickup truck to protect the load from weather elements or thieves, or to improve aerodynamics.
 Tonneau covers come in many styles that fold, retract, or tilt open, and can be locked shut.
 Common materials used include steel, aluminium, canvas, PVC, fibreglass, and carbon fibre.

 Tonneau covers are also used to cover and protect open areas of boats.
 Many of these covers are made of waterproofed canvas and are held in place by snaps.

 The older, original tonneau covers were used to protect unoccupied passenger seats in convertibles and roadsters, and the cargo bed of a pickup truck or coupé utility.

 Modern hard tonneau covers open by a hinging or folding mechanism, while segmented or soft covers open by rolling up or folding.
-Hard folding covers are more popular with truck owners because they offer better protection, security, and waterproofing.

 Truck and car tonneau covers keep items out of the weather and out of sight of potential thieves.

 The year and model of a truck determine the size of its tonneau.
 Many dealers will recommend using a tape measure to measure the truck bed.